 |

-D. Concessioners |
+D. Energy |

-· Turn off lights when leaving a room or when out of the office, even for short periods. · Use task lights whenever possible. · Remove excess light bulbs from work spaces, offices, and hallways. · Place reminder notes or decals on light switches to promote awareness. · Install occupancy sensors. · Replace incandescent light bulbs with compact fluorescent or LED lamps. · Ensure that vent grills are not blocked by plants, books, or furnishings. · Use window blinds to assist in control of heat gain and loss in office space. · Turn off and unplug coffee pots, radios, fans, refrigerators and other appliances when not in use. · Remove unnecessary fans, heaters, and other appliances to reduce “plug load.” · Hold office contests for ideas and activities for energy savings. · See the Division of Engineering intranet site for the “Top Ten Ways to Save Energy at Facilities.” |
+· Turn off lights when leaving a room or when out of the office, even for short periods. · Use task lights whenever possible. · Remove excess light bulbs from workspaces, offices, and hallways. · Place reminder notes or decals on light switches to promote awareness. · Install occupancy sensors. · Replace incandescent light bulbs with compact fluorescent or LED lamps. · Ensure that plants, books, or furnishings do not block vent grills. · Use window blinds to assist in control of heat gain and loss in office space. · Turn off and unplug coffee pots, radios, fans, refrigerators, and other appliances when not in use. · Remove unnecessary fans, heaters, and other appliances to reduce “plug load.” · Hold office contests for ideas and activities for energy savings. · See the Division of Engineering intranet site for “How Can We Save Energy at Our Facility” tips. |

-F. Environmental Education, Communication, and Leadership |
+E. Environmental Education, Communication, and Leadership |

 · Incorporate sustainable or “green themes” in communications, environmental education, and interpretative programs. · Provide opportunities for visitors to learn about the principles of environmental leadership and sustainability by example and through our practices, including energy conservation, recycling/pollution prevention, green procurement, and sustainable design and construction. |